Skip to contents

 outcomeCohorts <- getPlCohortDefinitionSet(77) # GI bleed

-In addition to the outcome of interest, we also want to include a large set of negative control outcomes:
+In addition to the outcome of interest, we also want to include a large set of negative control outcomes.
+For simplicity we define each negative control as a concept and all of its descendants:

 negativeControlIds <- c(29735, 140673, 197494,